 Graduates of the Postgraduate Diploma in Contemporary Diplomacy are eligible to write a Master’s dissertation and obtain a Master in Contemporary Diplomacy degree.

 Master’s candidates must write a 25,000 word dissertation on a topic of their choice, approved by the University of Malta, under the guidance of a research supervisor.
 Applicants may choose between full-time studies (4 months) or part-time studies (8 months).

 Applicants may browse the Dissertation Library (a repository of dissertations submitted by graduates of the Master in Contemporary Diplomacy) for ideas on topics, and to see the typical scope and format of a master’s dissertation.

-The application deadline for PGD graduates who wish to begin writing their master’s dissertations in October 2023 is 15 June 2023.
+The application deadline for post-graduate diploma graduates who wish to begin writing their master’s dissertations in October 2024 is 1 June 2024.
 Complete Application Packages must be received by this time in order to be considered.

 Please note: Applicants wishing to write a master’s dissertation must have already successfully completed the Postgraduate Diploma Programme.

 - One copy of the University of Malta application form filled out in full.
 For Section A please indicate course code and title: PMCDIPPDL; Master in Contemporary Diplomacy.
 Please indicate clearly at the top of the form whether you are applying for full-time studies (4 months) or part-time studies (8 months).

 - Dissertation proposal (please click here to download the dissertation proposal form).